making/retryable-client-http-request-interceptor/README.md

     ```
 * How to configure whether to `retryClientTimeout` (default: true)
     ```java
-    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2), options -> options.removeRetryableIOException(RetryableIOExceptionPredicate.CLIENT_TIMEOUT))
+    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2),
+		options -> options.removeRetryableIOException(RetryableIOExceptionPredicate.CLIENT_TIMEOUT))
     ```
 * How to configure whether to `retryConnectException` (default: true)
     ```java
-    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2), options -> options.removeRetryableIOException(RetryableIOExceptionPredicate.CONNECT_TIMEOUT))
+    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2),
+		options -> options.removeRetryableIOException(RetryableIOExceptionPredicate.CONNECT_TIMEOUT))
     ```
 * How to configure whether to `retryUnknownHostException` (default: true)
     ```java
-    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2), options -> options.removeRetryableIOException(RetryableIOExceptionPredicate.UNKNOWN_HOST))
+    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2),
+		options -> options.removeRetryableIOException(RetryableIOExceptionPredicate.UNKNOWN_HOST))
     ```
 * How to enable client-side load balancing during retries (Since 0.3.0)
     ```java
     LoadBalanceStrategy loadBalanceStrategy = /* Bing your own strategy */;
-    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2), options -> options.loadBalanceStrategy(loadBalanceStrategy))
+    new RetryableClientHttpRequestInterceptor(new FixedBackOff(100, 2),
+				options -> options.loadBalanceStrategy(loadBalanceStrategy));
     ```

 ### License